 That means you’ll need to consider your goals:

 - How important is it to include a large number of students on the page?
-Or will you focus be on profiling a small group of students?
+Or will your focus be on profiling a smaller group of students?

 - What amount of reporting and written storytelling will be part of the page?